jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 It should be noted that the spirit of consultation is as important as the mechanics of the consultation.
 Ordinary political discourse commonplace is considered far from the ideal.
-'Abdu'l-Baha' commented on a parliamentary seesion he once attended:
+'Abdu'l-Baha' commented on this distinction, by contrasting consultation against a discussion he viewed in a parliamentary seesion:

     In this Cause consultation is of vital importance, but spiritual conference and not the mere voicing of personal views is